 Dr. Izzard serves on the Board of Directors and is a founding member of the Diversity, Equity, and Inclusion Committee for the National Alliance on Mental Illness (NAMI Georgia).
-Dr. Izzard led the first virtual Courageous Conversations speaker series focused on BIPOC communities and Mental Health collaborating with more than thirty Georgia Community Stakeholders in 2021.
-Dr. Izzard led the first ever African American Male Mental Health Symposium focused on Mental Health Restoration, Racial Equity, and Social Justice in June of 2021.
-Dr. Izzard received NAMI Georgia’s President Award in 2021 for her Innovative leadership as a Diversity, Equity, and Inclusion founding member.
+Dr. Izzard created, coordinated, and moderated the first virtual Courageous Conversations amid COVID panel series focused on BIPOC communities, Diversity, and Mental Health collaborating with more than thirty Georgia Community Stakeholders in 2021.
+Dr. Izzard led and hosted NAMI Georgia's first ever African American Male Mental Health Symposium focused on Mental Health Restoration, Racial Equity, and Social Justice in June of 2021.
+Dr. Izzard received NAMI Georgia’s President Award in May 2021 for her Innovative leadership as a Diversity, Equity, and Inclusion founding member.
 Dr. Izzard developed NAMI Georgia and ACA of Georgia's first collaborative Counselor Support Group in April 2020 just as the COVID pandemic began.
 Dr. Izzard has continued to spearhead this historic and much needed group as a NAMI Georgia signature program.
 Dr. Izzard received NAMI Georgia's 2021 Outstanding Leader Award at their state conference in October 2021 for her exemplary and innovative program leadership.
 Dr. Izzard is a founding member and served as Advocacy leader for NAMI in Rockdale and Newton Counties GA affiliate.